scampion/burgonet-gateway/README.md

 ## About

-Burgonet Gateway is an enterprise LLM gateway that provides secure access and compliance controls for AI systems.​​​​​​​​​​​​​​​​
+Burgonet Gateway is a DevSecOps AI enterprise gateway that provides secure access to LLM and compliance controls for AI systems.​​​​​​​​​​​​​​​​

 The goal is to provide for employees, unit and project access to cloud based LLL providers or self-hosted models via that single entrypoint.